 - Show value – if you sold them a red dress – send them information on ‘9 ways how you can style your red dress’

 - Offer upsells – show them how they can achieve even more value by offering complementary products or services.
-Again – if you sold them a red dress – then send them ideas for jewellery and accessories they could wear with it.
+Again – if you sold them a red dress – then send them ideas for jewelry and accessories they could wear with it.

 - Personalize.
 Make sure you include your recipient’s name and actually refer to their (professional) relationship with you – e.g. referring back to a previous purchase they made, or specific interests they showed by e.g. downloading a certain lead magnet/ asset;